How to Write and Format a White Paper: The Definitive Guide

 This section provides the background information required for the audience to grasp the problem and, ultimately, the solution.
 The content may be detailed and technical or broad and high-level.
 The content depends on the reader and the problem.

-If original research is completed for the white paper, the methods should be communicated.
+The methods should be communicated if original research is completed for the white paper.

 Solution